 The root of a directory subtree with a relative distinguished name of cn=OracleContext, under which all Oracle software information is kept.
-There may be one (or more than one) Oracle Context in a directory.
+There may be one (or multiple) Oracle Context in a directory.
 An Oracle Context can be associated with a directory naming context.